 Please note: This is an invitation-only scholarship offered to admitted students.
-You are welcome to indicate your interest in the program with Director of Admissions, Mr. Danny Curtin, Vice President of Enrollment & Strategy.
+You are welcome to indicate your interest in the program with Mr. Danny Curtin, Vice President of Enrollment & Strategy.

 Recent St. Francis Scholars were accepted to Georgetown, Notre Dame, Johns Hopkins, Boston College, Loyola Marymount University, Northeastern, Saint Mary’s College, Stanford, UCLA, UC Berkeley, UC Santa Cruz, University of Michigan, and the University of San Francisco.

 Two students received Presidential Scholarships to Loyola Marymount and Saint Mary’s, the most prestigious awards offered by these institutions.